"Replacement" or "Nourishment" - Which Approach Gives Your Body the Power to Restore Optimal Hormone Levels?

 8. Detoxify chemicals and heavy metals (like mercury) which interfere with normal hormone production and compete with your own body's hormones for the hormone receptor sites throughout the body.

-10. Concentrate on the repair of adrenal exhaustion.
-Using whole earthen resources (clays, adaptogenic herbs, seaweeds, etc.), build strength and normal functioning power in the adrenal glands (producer of 50+ hormones), which play a role in regulating the thyroid and other hormone producing glands, produces it own version of estrogen, testosterone, cortisol, and cortisone, and regulates major biological functions affecting energy, sleep, sugar levels, heart function, lung function, blood pressure, bone density, allergic response, etc.).
+11. Concentrate on the repair of adrenal exhaustion.
+Using whole earthen resources (clays, adaptogenic herbs, seaweeds, alfalfa, nettle leaf & seed, etc.), build strength and normal functioning power in the adrenal glands (producer of 50+ hormones).
+The adrenal hormones play a role in regulating the thyroid and other hormone producing glands.
+The adrenal glands produce their own version of estrogen, testosterone, cortisol, and cortisone, and regulate major biological functions affecting energy, sleep, sugar levels, heart function, lung function, blood pressure, bone density, allergic response, etc.).

-11. Gaze at the sun as much as possible (especially on cloudy days which is the safest way to gaze at the sun).
+11. Face the sun as much as possible (especially on cloudy days which is the safest way to gaze at the sun).
 If the sun comes out behind the clouds, just close the eyes and drink in its powerful nourishing influence!
-Helps to restore endocrine function in a major way.
+Helps to restore endocrine function in a significant way.

 13. Be wise about your diet, your lifestyle, your environment.
 Pursue your passions.
 Live through your heart - Nature's greatest answer to balanced hormone levels throughout the body.